limbo0/Reservation_manager/plan.md

 4. Filter all the reservations with property id for every property user interface, since all the data for every property is stored in the same table/db.

+## Help
+create .env file in the root directory and enter your database url run diesel setup this should create a schema folder in the src directory which contains all db tables.

 ## Usage